cksystemsteaching/selfie/README.md

 ## Programming

 Almost all code today is written in high-level programming languages.
 There are many languages to choose from and, for better or worse, there are new languages being developed all the time.
 Also, modern languages usually come with a whole ecosystem of libraries and tools that play an important role in addition to the language itself.
 Libraries are collections of code, often written by experts, for others to use.
 Tools are compilers, interpreters, debuggers, and so on.
-Selfie includes simple but realistic versions of a library and tools that you can actually understand in full detail.
+Selfie includes simple but realistic versions of a code library and tools that you can actually understand in full detail.

 While programming languages might differ in their ecosystems, they typically share some basic language concepts that we introduce and focus on here.
 We do that in a subset of the programming language C called C\* which we specifically designed for this purpose.
 C\* ignores many of the more recently introduced innovations in programming languages.
 However, there are plenty of books available on the latest in programming languages, see the recommended readings at the end of this chapter.